Bridging Nations,

 • The felicitation was attended by members of Parliament, reflecting strong parliamentary support for the AusInd Bridge Foundation’s initiatives and recognition of its impact on bilateral relations.

-Hon.
+The Hon.
 Luba Grigorovitch MP

-Parliamentary Secretary for Outdoor Recreation (Victoria) — Current
+- Parliamentary Secretary for Outdoor Recreation — 2024–2026

 Impact

 The Hon.
-Luba Grigorovitch brings extensive public policy and parliamentary leadership experience to support bilateral engagement initiatives between Australia and India.
+Luba Grigorovitch MP brings extensive public policy and parliamentary leadership experience to support bilateral engagement initiatives between Australia and India.

 Distinguished Leaders & Dignitaries